steakknife/rails_plus_hacks_and_threads/README.markdown

 Clockwork, for timed jobs, is included as well.
 Further only one instance of clockwork is spun up, no matter how many rails app instances are launched (using SingletonProcess is a really bad ZooKeeper).

+## What's different

+Per view stylesheets and javascripts are not included in every view.

+Instead, per-view assets are loaded after corresponding application.js and application.css

+This is more efficient to first page load since assets only the minimal assets are loaded.

 ## Easy setup